Ryo-fkushima/GCtools/README.md

 # **GCtools**
-*for metamorphic petrologists*

-This is a viable tool for geochemistry.
+This is a set of viable tools for geochemistry.

 ## Features